 Students have access to an array of resources designed to help them plan for college and careers in West Virginia.
-With high school planning timelines, ways to explore the training and degrees available in the state, free ACT and SAT test prep, avenues for applying to colleges, and career-matching tools, this site serves as the state's postsecondary planning centerpiece.
+With high school planning timelines, ways to explore the training and degrees available in the state, free ACT and SAT test prep, avenues for applying to colleges, and careermatching tools, these sites serve as the state's postsecondary planning centerpiece.

-Through the College for West Virginia initiative, the West Virginia Higher Education Policy Commission and the West Virginia Community and Technical College System have made it easier for students and families to explore the state's wide range of financial aid and college planning programs.
+Through the College for West Virginia initiative, the West Virginia Higher Education Policy Commission and the West Virginia Community and Technical College System make it easier for students and families to explore the state's wide range of financial aid and college planning programs.